Stand up for facts and support PolitiFact.

 First, the Geller Report article is questionably sourced.
 It says that a guy named Bill Holter heard from a friend named Robert who heard from an American friend who heard from a Chinese friend who has relatives in Wuhan that "there may already be ~10,000 dead there from the virus."

-But here’s what we know from credible sources about the Wuhan coronavirus:
+But here’s what we know from credible sources about COVID-19:

 According to a Jan.
 26 report from the World Health Organization, more than 2,000 people have contracted the virus, the vast majority of whom live in China.
 More than 100 people in the United States are being evaluated for possible infection.